nuitrcs/intro-python-summer2019/python-script2.md

 [PDB Files]("pdb/")

 We're going to build up code to process these files.
+What do we need to do?

+* Figure out what files exist and take one at a time (loop)
+* Open and process each file (files)
+* Look at each line in a file (loop)
+* If it has information we want, keep it (if statement)
+* Extract compound name (work with strings)
+* If it doesn't match our format, clean it up (if statement): see glycol vs. ammonia
+* Write the output to a new file (files)

 ## For Loops